anilnec/ftp-lite/README.md

 Admin control: Admin can track sensitive files and downloads.

-Security
+**Security**

-Usernames are tracked for uploads/downloads.
+    1.Usernames are tracked for uploads/downloads.

-Admin can monitor access to sensitive files.
+    2.Admin can monitor access to sensitive files.

-Future improvements may include authentication tokens and encrypted transfers.
+    3.Future improvements may include authentication tokens and encrypted transfers.

-License
+**License**

 MIT License © 2025